mattscilipoti/gyst/README.md

 Install
 --------
-This will be released to rubygems.org once we have a little more functionality.
-**NOTE:** in order to use the bash scripts, you must use the `--no-wrapper` argument.
+**NOTE:** in order to use the bash scripts, you must use the `--no-wrappers` argument.

+From rubygems:
+    gem install gyst --no-wrappers
+Locally:
     gem install pkg/gyst-0.0.1.gem --no-wrappers